erjank/teaching/performance.md

 # Teaching as a Performance Art

+FIXME: shorten the quoted sections and be more direct about what *jugyokenkyu* is and how to implement it.

 Many people assume that teachers are born, not made.
 From politicians to researchers and teachers themselves, reformers have designed systems to find and promote those who can teach and eliminate those